r-fameli/personal-site/README.md

+# NOTE:
+Not working from this template anymore!
+Repository for my site will become public once it has been deployed

 # Personal Portfolio Site

 Template retrieved from [Preda W's article on creating a personal site in React](https://medium.com/@Preda/getting-started-on-building-a-personal-website-with-react-b44ee93b1710) (https://github.com/pa87901/repoStarterKit).
 Utilizes React, React Router, Express, and Node.js.